 - Note the address (more like an account ID) at the top of your Account overview.

-- Go to your preferred choice of exchange platform, e.g. Binance.
-This is where you will be sending the amount of Monero you wish to buy from.
+- Go to your preferred choice of an exchange platform, e.g. Binance.
+This is where you will send the amount of Monero you wish to buy.

 - Insert the address you jotted down in ‘Step 1’ in the space meant for your wallet address in the exchange network.